-There are 11 public holidays (also known as statutory or stat holidays) provided under the Holidays Act 2003.
-All employees are entitled to public holiday benefits whether they are casual, fixed-term, part-time or full-time.
+There are 11 public holidays (also known as statutory or ‘stat’ holidays) provided under the Holidays Act 2003.
+All employees are entitled to public holiday benefits whether they are part-time, full-time or on fixed-term or ‘casual’ employment agreements.
 Public holidays are in addition to annual holidays and there’s no minimum period of time an employee has to be employed to get public holiday benefits.

 Each employee can get a maximum of 11 public holidays a year, for example:

 - if a public holiday is Mondayised, they can’t claim two public holidays (ie one for the actual date and one for the Mondayised date)